 Savannah-Upper Ogeechee Regional Water Plan

-The Savannah-Upper Ogeechee Regional Water Plan was initially completed in 2011 and subsequently updated in 2017.
-The plan outlines near-term and long-term strategies to meet water needs through 2050.
+The Savannah-Upper Ogeechee Regional Water Plan was initially completed in 2011 and subsequently updated in 2017 and 2023.
+The plan outlines near-term and long-term strategies to meet water needs through 2060.

 Background

-While much of the region’s water comes from surface water and regulated reservoirs (about 85%), portions of the region rely significantly on groundwater aquifers.
-Water resource challenges in the region include: low dissolved oxygen levels in the Savannah River and Harbor and the sharing of substantial load reductions between Georgia and South Carolina dischargers, potential gaps in surface water availability in the Ogeechee Basin, a to progress towards more efficient use of water in the region.
+While much of the region’s water comes from surface water and regulated reservoirs, portions of the region rely significantly on groundwater aquifers.
+Water resource challenges in the region include: low dissolved oxygen levels in the Savannah River and Harbor and the sharing of substantial load reductions between Georgia and South Carolina dischargers; and potential shortages in surface water availability in the Ogeechee Basin.

 Management practices needed to address these challenges include: water conservation, development of local water and wastewater plans, and coordinated interstate planning.